mobtest/renaissance.io/documents/manual_qa_ios_apps.md

 # Manual QA testing for iOS apps

 ## Functional testing
 * What functions is the app supposed to have?
+Please list all, inclusing possible outcomes
 * Does the app indeed support these functions?
+Please check off all functional requirements listed

 ## Hardware
 Which of the following hardware models does the app support?

 1. iPhone 3g, iPhone 3gs, iPhone 4 (Retina), iPhone 4s, iPhone 5 (4-inch)